harvardinformatics/website/content/atac-seq-guidelines.md

 </table>

-Here is a command to call peaks from a single BAM file on Odyssey:
+Here is a command to call peaks from a single BAM file on Cannon:

 ```
 module load Genrich